How to Design a Responsive Instagram Feed for WordPress

 However, problems tend to arise on mobile devices.
 Here you don’t have the luxury of allowing for so much ample space around your images.
 For this reason, Spotlight provides you with the ability to set different outside and image padding for each device.

-To edit these settings, go to the Appearance section and adjust the outside and image padding accordingly for each device.
+To edit these settings, go to the Appearance Settings section and adjust the outside and image padding accordingly for each device.

 Beautify your typography and styling